 Older babies and toddlers can enjoy playing in the sun if they are protected with a high-factor sunscreen.
-We’ve got everything you need to know about applying sunscreen/sun cream, and the best ones on the market.
-Once you know which products are for your little one, staying safe in the sun is stress-free.
+We’ve got everything you need to know about applying sunscreen, and the best on the market here:

 This sunscreen from Green People is a natural sun lotion suitable for children with sensitive skin, or those prone to prickly heat.
 Offering 97% UVB protection (the rays that cause burning) and high protection against UVA and UVB rays.
 It’s made from 78% organic ingredients including Aloe Vera, beeswax and avocado, sunflower and olive oil and it’s gentle on eczema and psoriasis.
-It’s thicker than some other products on this list, but it rubs in well.
+It’s thicker than some others, but it rubs in well.

 With an SPF of 66.8, this water-resistant sun cream from Child’s Farm offers brilliant UVA and UVB protection.
-It’s water resistant and dermatologist approved for sensitive and eczema-prone skin, in fact, Mums rave about how gentle it is on their eczema-prone babies, who often react to other branded creams.
+It’s water resistant and dermatologist approved for sensitive and eczema-prone skin.
+Mums have confirmed how gentle it is on their eczema-prone babies, who often react to other branded creams.
 It’s quite thick so only use a small amount when applying.
 Suitable for babies and children older than six months.

 It’s small enough to fit in your baby bag and has a high enough protection to ease any worries that your little ones might be getting burnt.
 It’s been developed with extra sensitive skin in mind and is water resistant.
 It’s thick and creamy and a few mums reported on the sunscreen being good for eczema-prone babies.